Skip to main content

 Gitea

-release-plz release-pr also supports creating PRs for repositories hosted on Gitea with the --backend flag:
+release-plz release-pr also supports creating PRs for repositories hosted on Gitea with the --backend option:

 release-plz release-pr --git-token <gitea application token> --backend gitea